-We talked to Jonathan Martin, the author of Reginald Sutcliffe and the Invention of Modern Weather Systems Science.
+We talked to Jonathan E. Martin, the author of Reginald Sutcliffe and the Invention of Modern Weather Systems Science.

 Reginald Sutcliffe and the Invention of Modern Weather Systems Science recounts the life and scientific contributions of Reginald Sutcliffe, an understudied and underappreciated pioneer of modern weather forecasting.

 Q: What motivated you to spend this amount of time documenting Reginald Sutcliffe’s life and accomplishments?